cvanstey/WCAG_GovTech/README.md

-# The Vendor Gap: WCAG Compliance Audit of NJ GovTech
+# A Multi-Tier Technical Debt Audit of WCAG Compliance in New Jersey GovTech

-An empirical, multi-tiered black-box accessibility audit of public-facing digital infrastructure across municipal, state, and federal government systems in New Jersey, built to accompany the research paper *"The Vendor Gap: A Technical Debt Audit of WCAG Compliance in New Jersey GovTech"* (Stockton University, DSSA, Summer 2026).
+An empirical, multi-tiered black-box accessibility audit of public-facing digital infrastructure across municipal, state, and federal government systems in New Jersey, built to accompany the research paper *"A Multi-Tier Technical Debt Audit of WCAG Compliance in New Jersey GovTech"* (Stockton University, DSSA, Summer 2026).

 ## What this is